yxiong/udacity-data-analyst/a-b-test/README.md

     d = X_exp / N_exp - X_cnt / N_cnt = 0.03109

+    lower = d - se_pooled = 0.0081
+    upper = d + se_pooled = 0.0541

+Since the interval does not contain 0, the metric is statistical significant.
+It does include `d_min = 0.01` and therefore it is not practical significant.

 #### Net conversion

+For net conversion, the total samples (denominator) are the clicks of "start free trial", and the target samples (numerator) are paid users.
+The caculation is shown below.

     N_cnt = clicks_controlled = 17293.
     X_cnt = pay_controlled = 2033.